DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 All Attributes and Skills start at a 0 Modifier.
 You can adjust your Skills and Attributes using your Experience Points, which will help define how capable your character for relevant actions.
-On initial character creation, you can spend points to increase or gain points to decrease Attributes and Skill Modifiers up to `MISSING`.
-This upper limit increases on even level-ups `MISSING`.
-Once these are set at character creation, a player may only add newly awarded Experience points.
+On initial character creation, you can spend or earn points by increasing or decreasing Attributes and Skill Modifiers up to -2 or +3.
+This upper limit increases to +4 by level 5 and +5 at level 10.
+Once modifiers are set at character creation, a player may only add newly awarded Experience points.

+The lower limit for Modifiers is -2.
+If -1, any Check made with that modifier must be be a Color Match for success.
+If -2, any Check made with that modifier must be Suit Match for success.

 Raising an Attribute Modifier by +1 initially costs 2 Experience Points.
 Raising a Skill Modifier by +1 initially costs `MISSING` Experience Point.
 In both cases, raising modifiers becomes more costly as you add.
-The following table shows the cost in Experience Points and the resulting modifier for Attributes and Skills.
+The table below shows the cost in Experience Points and the resulting modifier for Attributes and Skills.

 `MISSING TABLE`